adam-mehdi/adam-mehdi.github.io/_posts/2021-01-09-Image Similarity.md

 # Image Similarity: Theory and Code

-A heuristic for computing similarity among unstructured image data.
+A heuristic for computing similarity in unstructured image data.

 ## Introduction

-How can we compute how similar one image is to another?
-For similarity among data in a vectorized form, we can simply find the sum of the squared differences between two examples.
-However, doing the same in images--summing the squared difference between each pixel value--fails, since the information in images lie in the interaction between pixels.
-We would have to extract the meaningful features out of the images into a vectorized form if we were to proceed.
+How could we compute how similar one image is to another?
+For similarity among data in a vectorized form, we can find the sum of the squared differences between two examples, or use similar methods like cosine similarity.
+However, performing such techniques on images--summing the squared difference between each pixel value--fails, since the information in images lie in the interaction between pixels.
+We would have to first extract the meaningful features out of the images into a vectorized form if we were to proceed.

 But how do we extract features out of unstructured data like images?
-In NLP, we use learnable embeddings--numerical feature vectors containing the meaning of particular words.
+In NLP, we use learnable embeddings--feature vectors containing the meaning of particular words.
 We can use vectors to represent words since words contain bounded information in themselves.
 However, that won't work in images.
 As the hackneyed adage goes: *a picture is worth a thousand words*.
 Images are incomparably rich in information, so representing them in vectors is no trivial pursuit.
-Even if we had a process whereby we can extract vectorized features from images, that feature vector have to be extraordinarily big.
+Even if we had a process that extracts vectorized features from images, that feature vector have to be extraordinarily big.
 Unfeasibly big.

 If we seek a method of comparing image similarity, then, the approach of converting unstructured images into a structured form is likely doomed to fail.
 We need another approach, one that parses and compares image information directly from the unstructured images.
 Hence this project.

 I propose a compound deep learning pipeline as an explainable heuristic for automatically predicting similarity between images.
 To do so, I used the Oxford PETS dataset.
-The implementation of this pipeline is probably similar to that of facial recognition technologies, although I am unfamiliar with any other approach.
+The implementation of this pipeline is probably similar to that of facial recognition technologies, although I am unfamiliar with those approaches.
 In this article, I walk through each step of my project, from classification of pet breeds to finding similarity with the Siamese model and interpreting predictions with class activation maps
 (CAMs).
 The code is written using PyTorch and fastai.
 I will conclude by discussing potential applications of this heuristic as a crude clustering algorithm for minimally labelled datasets and matching similar patients for medical prognosis.